 Usage examples

-The Docker container contains compiled versions of the CLI utility and server.
-To test them, run
+The Docker image contains compiled versions of the CLI utility and server.
+To test that everything works, run:

 $ docker run -it --rm \